 The university application process is a major milestone for high school students.

-For some children, it’s an enjoyable task as they look forward to their future.
+For some Year 12 students, it’s an enjoyable task as they look forward to their future.
 For others, it can be a terrifying undertaking, especially if they aren’t sure about what they want to do.
 Either way, what to study at university and how to choose a university course is a big decision for anyone.
 Read on for guidance for parents and caregivers about how to help your teenager apply for university.

 What are the different areas of study available?